vikram-saran-playside/marge-bot/README.md

 # Marge-bot [![Test](https://github.com/smarkets/marge-bot/actions/workflows/test.yml/badge.svg)](https://github.com/smarkets/marge-bot/actions/workflows/test.yml)

+## PlaySide Fork

+This fork is to do two main things:

+1. Update the bot in order to make deployment easier (as per the original's PRs)
+2. Add functionality to the bot in order to make git lfs lockable files supported
+    * Ideally: imitate the author when submitting and unlock all touched files after the merge succeeds

+## Introduction

 Marge-bot is a merge-bot for GitLab that, beside other goodies, implements
 [the Not Rocket Science Rule Of Software Engineering:](http://graydon2.dreamwidth.org/1597.html)